hashicorp/terraform-website/content/source/docs/enterprise/run/ui.html.md

 When a pull request is made to a linked repository, each environment linked to that repository runs a [speculative plan][] and posts a link to the plan in the pull request.
 Members of your organization can consult the results of these plans when reviewing pull requests.
 Speculative plans are re-run if the code in a pull request is updated.

 Due to VCS providers' access controls, this feature only works for pull requests that originate _from_ the linked repository — pull requests that originate from other forks of the repository do not receive speculative plans, since TFE can't reliably access or monitor the contents of those forks.

+## Speculative Plans During Development

+You can also run speculative plans on demand before making a pull request, using the remote backend and the `terraform plan` command.
+For more information, see [the CLI-driven run workflow](./cli.html).